antroy/bashmarks/README.md

 Installation
 ------------

-Save somewhere like you home directory.
+Save bashmarks.sh somewhere like your home directory.
 Source in your .bashrc:

     source bashmarks